GerbenAaltink/monty-hall-problem/README.md

 ![workflow](https://github.com/GerbenAaltink/monty-hall-problem/actions/workflows/c-cpp.yml/badge.svg)

 ## Description
 This is my answer to the Monty Hall problem.
-As some people mentioned, i do let monty choose before the prize is placed.
-Yes, that's correct but that shouldn't matter.
-Reason that i did not change the sequence is because people are reviewing my code.
+As some people mentioned, I do let Monty choose before the prize is placed.
+Yes, that's incorrect but it shouldn't matter.
+Reason that I didn't change the sequence is because people are reviewing my code.
 It's not fair to change source in between.

 ## Makefile